Connected Farming: Short Guide for Agribusinesses

 Smart farming and smart agriculture solutions, however, go beyond primary production.
 They have influenced the food supply chain by employing big data analytics to provide useful insights about the entire farming process and by facilitating real-time operational decision-making, thus revolutionizing existing agriculture business models.

 In addition, connected farming enhances conventional farming practices through on-field smart sensors and devices.
 These sensors and machines work synergistically to provide efficient farming experiences and an improved crop yield.
-However, although beneficial to the industry's productivity, using heterogeneous, internet-connected devices have exposed potential cyber-attacks and vulnerabilities in the agriculture sector.
+However, although beneficial to the industry's productivity, using heterogeneous, internet-connected devices has exposed potential cyber-attacks and vulnerabilities in the agriculture sector.
 These attacks enable remote control and exploitation of the on-field sensors and autonomous machinery (tractors, aerial vehicles).

 Potential agricultural attacks can create an unsafe and unproductive farming environment.
 For example, exploits that can destroy a field of standing grown crops, flood the farmlands, and over-spray pesticides using smart drones can cause unsafe consumption and economic deterioration.
 Such attacks, if they are large-scale and coordinated, are also referred to as agro-terrorism, and they can disrupt the economy of an agriculture-dependent nation.
 In addition, a report released by the U.S. Department of Homeland Security extensively elaborates on various cyber threat scenarios in precision agriculture, further emphasizing the need for research in this critical domain.